-Advanced eye tests are often used to complement your 360° eye consultation in the early detection of eye disease.
+Advanced eye testing is often used to complement your 360° eye consultation in the early detection of eye disease.
 Our optometrists invest in leading eye testing technologies to provide you with best-in-class eyecare.
 These advanced eye testing tools allow them to take an in depth look at your eye health.

 Retinal imaging is a digital image taken of the retina, blood vessels and optic nerve located at the back of your eyes to assist in the early detection and management of certain eye diseases, such as glaucoma, macular degeneration, diabetes and hypertension.
 It is a painless test, no different to having your picture taken, and takes a few minutes to complete.
 It will provide your optometrist with not only a health assessment of your eye, but also a benchmark of what a normal image looks like for your eye in order to better detect any changes in the future.
 Retinal imaging is not currently covered by Medicare.
 The additional fee will be discussed with you beforehand.